MontherTuwati/MontherTuwati/README.md

 # Hello, there! <img src="https://raw.githubusercontent.com/MontherTuwati/MontherTuwati/main/wave.gif" width="30px" height="30px" /> I'm Monther Tuwati
-<h3 align="center">Full Stack Hybrid App Developer | JavaScript Engineer | AWS Enthusiast</h3>
+<h3 align="center">Full Stack Developer | Software Engineer | AWS Enthusiast</h3>

-<P>I'm a seasoned Full Stack Hybrid App Developer with expertise in React Native and JavaScript.
-My journey spans over 3 years, during which I've honed my skills and specialized in crafting exceptional mobile applications.
+<P>I'm a seasoned Software Engineer and Fullstack Developer with expertise in many programming languages and frameworks like React, React Native, and JavaScript.
+My journey spans over 3 years, during which I've honed my skills and specialized in crafting exceptional software, mobile, and web applications.
 I'm also well-versed in AWS Services, allowing me to build robust and scalable solutions.
 With a successful track record of delivering projects to satisfied clients across the globe, I'm dedicated to creating impactful and user-centric applications that drive results.</P>
 <h1></h1>

 - 🚀 More than 3 years of experience creating innovative and user-friendly applications